 Although it’s one of Venezuela’s top tourist attractions, a trip to Angel Falls is not your average sightseeing trip.
 Because the falls are located in a remote jungle area, one must take a flight to a local camp before riding in a boat along a river to the base of the falls.

-If you want to see a waterfall, you don’t need to travel around the world.
+If you want to see a waterfall, though, you don't need to travel around the world.
 There are probably many beautiful waterfalls not far from where you live.

 For example, the World Waterfall Database lists nearly 5,000 waterfalls in North America alone.